 ... no significant back-reaction can be expected unless there is ... a resonator present to amplify the sound or, in the present context, the gravity wave.
 That is, the self-consistency of Lighthill's picture depends on excluding resonance phenomena.
 The hybrid instabilities just mentioned can, of course, be recognized as resonance phenomena.
 The Miles (1957) instability is a clearcut example.
 The gravity wave is a surface gravity wave on water, and the Rossby wave propagates on a vertical vorticity gradient in the air above.
 Once they are phase-locked together, each wave resonantly excites the other.
-So if we say that the Rossby wave excites the gravity wave exerts a significant back-reaction on the Rossby wave.
+So if we say that the Rossby wave excites the gravity wave, then we must admit that, equally, the gravity wave exerts a significant back-reaction on the Rossby wave.